-- > Training will be provided regarding conduction of Social Audit. - Special workshop / orientation Programme will be conducted with the District level and Block Level MDM-MIS data entry operators. - > Block wise training will be conducted regarding AMS.
+- Training will be provided to all HM regarding 100% coverage of schools for Automated Monitoring System. - Training will be provided regarding conduction of Social Audit. - Special workshop / orientation Programme will be conducted with the District level and Block Level MDM-MIS data entry operators. - > Block wise training will be conducted regarding AMS. - > Training will be provided on Hand Wash Activity. - > Training will be provided to Cook-cum-Helpers regarding food safety and hygiene. - Awareness campaign to save the children from malnutrition.